tradingview/rest_integrations_docs/source/Integration_overview.rst

 If you want to add new features to the TradingView production environment after release, you first need to confirm the changes with the TradingView team.
-Once confirmed, you can implement the new feature on your :ref:`staging environment <trading-environments>`.
+Once confirmed, you should implement the new feature on your :ref:`staging environment <trading-environments>`.
 Note that deploying new features to your production environment is only allowed after successful testing by the TradingView team.

 Data integration issues